Frequently Asked Questions

 ● How do I apply for a work permit?

 Foreign students who want to work in Taiwan must hold a valid work permit.
-Students can apply for work permits at the Council of Labor Affairs.
-Application forms can be downloaded from the BEVT.
-The standard process usually takes 5 working days to issue a work permit.
-For other questions concerning work permit, please visit the BEVT website.
+Students can apply for work permits at the Workforce Development Agency of Ministry of Labor.
+Online application.
+For other questions concerning work permit, please visit the EZwork website.

 ● What insurance do I need upon arrival?
 Will my school and scholarship agency pay for the insurance fees?